Makilesh/ai_sales_agent/README.md

 ## Contributing

 This is a proprietary project.
-For questions or issues, contact the development team.
+For questions or issues, contact the Makilesh

 ## License

-Proprietary - All rights reserved
+Proprietary - All rights reserved to @Makilesh